mobinaghashahi/mobinaghashahi/README.md

 - 👋 Hi, I’m @mobinaghashahi
-- 👀 I’m interested in php
+- 👀 I’m interested in php, arduino
-- 🌱 I’m currently LPIC ...
+- 🌱 I am currently learning LPIC.
+Currently, Linux is what gives me hope for life.

 <!---
 mobinaghashahi/mobinaghashahi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.